Berbera: Climate

 Berbera features a hot arid climate (Köppen BWh).
 It has long, sweltering summers and short, hot winters, as well as very little rainfall.
 Average high temperatures consistently exceed 40 °C during nearly four months of summertime (June, July, August and September).
 Daytime heat on summer nights is high, with average low temperatures of around 30 °C. During the coolest months of the year, average high temperatures remain above 29 °C and average low temperatures also surpass 20 °C. Although rainfall is low, the relative humidity is very high throughout the year and the atmosphere is simultaneously moist.
 The combination of the desert heat and the excessive moisture make apparent temperatures reach extremely high levels.
 Annual average rainfall is minimal, with only 52 mm of precipitation.
 There are between 5 and 8 rainy days on average annually.
 Bright sunshine likely occur during about 84% of the total daytime hours and average annual cloudiness is very low.

 Demographics

 Historically, Berbera was inhabited by the Reer Ahmed Nuh and Yunis Nuh lineages of the Sa'ad Musa, Habr Awal.

-In more recent times, however, the Issa Musa sub-clan of the Habr Awal have come to make up the majority of the town's inhabitants, while the Habr Yunis, primarily belonging to the Musa Abdallah branch and the Habr Je'lo are also present.
+In more recent times, the Issa Musse sub-clan of the Habr Awal have come to make up the majority of the town's inhabitants, while the Habr Yunis, primarily belonging to the Musa Abdallah branch as well as the Habr Je'lo also being present.